Pros and cons of different robotics solutions for order fulfillment

 Pros:

-• High throughput: shuttles travel at high speeds and can access each tote directly from the aisle, which results in a high throughput.
+• High throughput: shuttles travel at high speeds and can typically access each tote directly from the aisle, which results in a high throughput.

 • High density: shuttle systems can reach heights of up to 60 feet, which makes them space efficient for large warehouses with lots of vertical space.